 Personal Toiletries - Bring half a roll of toilet paper or less.
 We provide TP in the mountains.
 However, TP is a precious commodity in third world countries.
-You'll find that having a small personal supply for use while in and around La Paz will be nice, the Hotel will have toilet paper.

 Hand/Foot Warmers: Recommended for cold weather courses and for people that are susceptible to cold hands and toes.
 These should be small, disposable type products like the ones made by Grabber Mycoal.